PhD in Management Science, Finance Concentration

 The Management Science PhD core curriculum consists of a minimum of 9 courses.

 Please visit the Management Science Degree Plan page for core and secondary core course requirements.

 Doctoral Seminars (12 semester credit hours)

 - Finance Theory Core (FIN 7330 Asset Pricing Theory and FIN 7340 Theory of Corporate Finance)

 - Finance Empirical Core (FIN 7310 Seminar in Contemporary Finance, FIN 7335 Empirical Asset Pricing and FIN 7345 Empirical Corporate Finance)

 - Electives may be from accounting, computer science, economics, finance, mathematics, statistics or other fields.
-Specific courses must be approved by the Finance PhD advisor; however, students must take the following classes as additional coursework:
+Specific courses must be approved by the Finance PhD advisor.

 Written Preliminary and Qualifying Examinations

-Finance PhD students take a written preliminary exam at the end of their first year in the program over a set of core courses (ECON 6309 Econometrics I, MECO 6315 Statistics, MECO 6345 Advanced Managerial Economics, MECO 6350 Game Theory, OPRE 7353 Optimization).
-At the end of their fifth semester in the program, students take a written qualifying exam over research core and finance theory core courses, which they must pass before admission for candidacy for the doctorate degree.
+PhD in Finance students take a written preliminary exam at the end of their first year in the program over a set of core courses (ECON 6309 Econometrics I, MECO 6345 Advanced Managerial Economics).
+At the end of their sixth semester in the program, students take a written qualifying exam over research core and finance theory core courses, which they must pass before admission for candidacy for the doctorate degree.